Wrath Of The Berserker

 For further information on Battle of the Immortals, feel free to visit the Official Website.

-Battle of the Immortals Class Guides
+This post is part of the series: Battle of the Immortals Class Guides

 A series of class guides to help PWE players get acquainted with the classes in Battle of the Immortals.